salcode/bootstrap-genesis/README.md

 2014-03-21 Add *Skip to Main Content* link thanks to the guidance of @davidakennedy
 2014-03-21 Add SCSS to better render Bootstrap hero unit on small screens
+2014-03-21 Add SCSS for comment styling

 Future Features
 ===============